CEI-lab/ece3400-2017/docs/tutorials/Autocad/AutoCAD_Tutorial.md

 #### Array (ARRAY/ARRAYRECT/ARRAYPOLAR/ARRAYPATH)
 Arrays allow you to create multiple copies of the same part in a pattern.
 There are several different types of arrays: rectangular, polar, and path.
 Rectangular arrays will copy your object into a rectangular grid, polar arrays will copy objects in a circle around a centerpoint, and path arrays will make copies of an object along a defined path, such as an arc or a line.
 Most common operations, such as region, union, and subtract, cannot be used on arrays, so be sure to explode the array if you plan on using its components.
 #### Explode (EXPLODE)
 Breaks up an object into its component parts (lines, basic shapes, etc.).
-This tool is very useful on arrays, because it will break up the array into its component objects, allowing basic operations, which cannot be used on arrays, to be used on these objects.
+This tool is very useful on arrays, because it will break up the array into its component objects.
+This allows basic operations, which cannot be used on arrays, to be used on the individual objects.
 #### Move (M)
 Moves the select parts from one location to another.
 When using the move tool, you must specify what point of the object to use as a base point.
 When you move the object, it is relative to the base point.
 For example, if the base point is the center of a circle, when you move the circle, the center of the circle will be placed wherever you click.
 If the edge of the circle is the base point, that edge of the circle will be placed wherever you click.
 The base point does not have to be on or inside the object you are moving, it can be any arbitrary point.
 #### Rotate (RO)